klei1984/max/defects.md

 37. **\*\*FIXED\*\*** The TeamUnits class specific TextLoad method patches one of the unit ATTRIBS entires to disable the unit specific move & fire capability via code.
 Most probably the Infantry was the unit in question as it lost this capability during development.
 There are other inconsistencies between the human readable and binary parsers of TextfileObject based classes which indicates that after switching to binary format from the initial text based one the text parsers were not fully maintained.

+38. **\*\*FIXED\*\*** The ScrollBar base class and therefore the derived LimitedScrollbar class forget to delete the Button class instance in their destructor leaking heap memory at least 56 bytes at a time.

 {% comment %}

 19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).